+'The Street Always Talks.'
 Slaying of Run-DMC Star Remains Unsolved After 15 Years

 Thompson, also a DJ using the moniker "Base," credits himself with introducing Run-DMC to one of its signature fashion statements: Adidas sneakers without laces.
 But Mizell should be remembered more "for the music he created and his kindness."

-That music included spinning the turntable on such Run-DMC hits as “King of Rock,” ”It’s Tricky” and a remake of Aerosmith’s “Walk This Way.”
-And one of Jam Master Jay’s acts of kindnesses included opening a 24/7 studio in a then-violent section of Queens for artists who needed a start.
+That music included spinning the turntable on such Run-DMC hits as "King of Rock," ''It's Tricky" and a remake of Aerosmith's "Walk This Way."
+And one of Jam Master Jay's acts of kindnesses included opening a 24/7 studio in a then-violent section of Queens for artists who needed a start.
 Famed rapper 50 Cent was among those he mentored there.

 It was in that studio on the night before Halloween 2002 when police say two armed men were buzzed inside.
 Thompson, once hired as security "to keep the riff raff out," said he had left the job because he wasn't getting paid.